 Offer Summer Cheer Clinics for Little Cheerleaders

 Do your elementary or middle schools have a lot of young, aspiring cheerleaders who want to make the team when they get older?
 A cheer camp or clinic run by your squad will be the perfect summer day camp for younger kids to try out being a cheerleader and learn new skills.
 Your coach and cheerleaders run the camp and use the school facilities, so costs are minimal.
-Just charge for camp participation and you’re set to make some money.
+Just charge for camp participation and you’re set to make some money with this fun cheerleading fundraising idea.

 Cheerleaders are generally very athletic and can play many sports well.
 Change things up a bit by having your cheerleading squads play against each other in a friendly round of flag football.
-Charge family and students entrance fees, sell refreshments and make room for donations on the day itself.
+This time, the sports teams can support the cheerleading team by volunteering at the event.
+Charge family and student entrance fees, sell refreshments and make room for donations on the big day itself.

 Gather Loose Change

-Provide labeled jars or bottles and distribute them at local establishments, such as grocery stores or restaurants.
+Another classic cheerleading fundraiser is to create labeled jars or bottles and distribute them at local establishments, such as grocery stores and restaurants.
 Put a sign up inviting people to drop their loose change in for the cheerleading squad, then pick a date for collecting and counting all that change.
-This one works best when you set a specific fundraising goal – like new Varsity uniforms and pom poms.
+This one works best when you set a specific fundraising goal – like new Varsity uniforms and pom-poms.

 Hold a Good Old Bake Sale

-If you have cheerleaders who love to bake (or parents who do), you could set up a bake sale where they sell their freshly-made pastries and other delights to the school and the rest of the community.
+If you have cheerleaders who love to bake (or parents who do), a bake sale is an easy cheerleading fundraising idea.
+Set up a bake sale and sell freshly-made pastries and other delights to the school and the rest of the community.
 It’s a great, classic fundraising idea to help your team earn much-needed funds.
-Think about offering healthy and gluten-free options, so everyone can enjoy a treat.
+Think about offering healthy and gluten-free options so that everyone can enjoy a treat.

 S-U-C-C-E-S-S That’s the Way We Spell Success!